Suspended Thai PM Prayuth says to continue as defence minister | Politics

 - Thailand

-"I will continue to do my duty and responsibility as defence minister for the people and Thailand every day," Prayuth said on his official Twitter account late on Thursday.
+"I will continue to do my duty and responsibility as defense minister for the people and Thailand every day," Prayuth said on the Twitter account of the prime minister's office late on Thursday.
 The Constitutional Court on Wednesday decided to hear a petition brought by the main opposition party arguing that Prayuth's years spent as the chief of a military junta after he took power in a 2014 coup, should count toward his overall time in office.
 The constitution stipulates a term limit of eight years for the prime minister.

+It remains unclear when the court will deliver a decision on the review.
+Deputy Prime Minister Prawit Wongsuwan is serving as acting premier of Southeast Asia's second-biggest economy.
+He declined to answer journalists' questions on his first day in the prime minister's office on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)